ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

 - [mmapstorage](https://www.libelektra.org/plugins/mmapstorage) is now able to persist the Global KeySet, which is used by the `cache` plugin. _(Mihael Pranjić)_
 - Fixed support for `kdb import` and `kdb export`. _(Mihael Pranjić)_

+### semlock

+removed due to:
+- constant pain
+- never worked properly
+- poor design
+- no time in future to maintain
+_(Kurt Micheli)_

 ## Libraries

 The text below summarizes updates to the [C (and C++)-based libraries](https://www.libelektra.org/libraries/readme) of Elektra.